 7. What have you done to make your school or your community a better place?

-8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?
+8. Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?

 If you want tips on writing your personal statements, we have a guide on how to write a perfect UC essay for every prompt.